 SQL Server Reporting Services (Shortly called as SSRS) is a server-based reporting platform used to create and manage tabular, matrix, graphical, charts, and free-form reports.
 The reports that we create can be accessed and managed over a World Wide connection.

 TIP: SSRS can extract data from both the relational and multidimensional data sources to generate a report.

 How to Create a New Project in SSRS

-In this example, we will show you, the steps involved in creating a New Project in SSRS (SQL Server Reporting Services).
+In this example, we will show you the steps involved in creating a New Project in SSRS.
 To do so, First Double click on Business Intelligence Development Studio (shortly called as BIDS) and then select the File option from Menu item

 Please select New and then select the New Project… option for creating new SSRS Project

-Once you click on the New Project… option, It will open New Project window to select the required project from available project templates
+Once you click on the New Project… option, It will open New Project window to choose the required project from available project templates

-Click Ok to finish creating New SQL Server Reporting Service project.
-Now if you look at the Solution Explorer, you can understand the solution name and project name.
+Click Ok to finish creating a New SQL Server Reporting Service project.
+Now, if you look at the Solution Explorer, you can understand the solution name and project name.

-From the above screenshot, you can observe that we have three folders under the SSRS project
+From the above screenshot, you can observe that we have three folders under the SSRS New project

-- Shared Dataset: If you want to share the same dataset to multiple reports then we have to create shared Dataset.
-Please refer to Shared Dataset in SSRS article to understand the Dataset configurations.
+- Shared Dataset: If you want to share the same Dataset with multiple reports, then we have to create a shared Dataset.
+Please refer to Shared Dataset in SSRS article to know about Dataset configurations.

 - Report: This folder is used to create SSRS Reports.
-If you want to create Reports using Wizard then, Please refer SSRS Table Report Using Wizard article otherwise Please refer SSRS Table Report article
+If you want to create Reports using Wizard then, Please refer SSRS Table Report Using Wizard article.
+Otherwise, see SSRS Table Report article